Carol Botten: email@example.com

 (Currently seconded to Clinks)

 Natalie Maidment: firstname.lastname@example.org

-Natalie has worked in the voluntary sector in the North East for 16 years and is the longest standing member of staff at VONNE, having worked here for over nine years.
-She has an in depth knowledge of the needs of the sector and has worked for and been a trustee for a number of support organisations at a local and regional level.
-She is currently seconded to Clinks (from August 2013) to further develop a criminal justice network in the North East; supporting voluntary organisations to keep up to date with emerging Criminal Justice System (CJS) policy; engaging with commissioners and supporting the sector's work in reducing crime and promoting community safety.
+Natalie has worked in the voluntary sector in the North East for 16 years and is the longest standing member of the staff team at VONNE, having worked here for over a decade.
+She has a deep knowledge of the needs of the sector and has worked for, and been a trustee of, a number of support organisations at a local and regional level.
+She is currently seconded to Clinks (from August 2013) to further develop a criminal justice network in the North East, supporting voluntary organisations to keep up to date with emerging Criminal Justice System (CJS) policy, engaging with commissioners and supporting the sector's work in reducing crime and promoting community safety.

 Coordination and Development Support Officer

 Anne Webster: email@example.com